Zapper-fi/protocol/docs/api-intro/nft-balances.md

 ### `nftBalances`

-Returns the the NFTs owned by an address.
+Returns the esimated value in USD of NFTs owned by an address across networks.

 ### Sandbox